andela-oakinniranye/mylists/README.md

 * * *
 > As a bit of helper, there's an additional endpoint that allows you to create an account to access bucketlists

-> POST /users {name: name, email: email, password: password}
+> POST /users {name: NAME, email: EMAIL, password: PASSWORD}

 or

-> curl -d 'name=name&password=password&email=email' https://mylyst.herokuapp.com/v1/users
+> curl -X POST -d 'name=name&password=PASSWORD&email=EMAIL' https://mylyst.herokuapp.com/v1/users

 then, to obtain a token